-Whitebeam Tree.
+Whitebeam Tree Options Explained.
 Click the link for Bare Root Whitebeam

 The whitebeam tree (sorbus aria 'Lutescens') is a native, hardy British tree, found commonly in southern England.
 Its leaves are a spectacular colour in spring when they are a silver-white colour, the undersides being hairy.

-The Whitebeam tree has performed so well that the RHS has given it an award of Mertit.
+The Whitebeam tree has performed so well that the RHS has given it an Award of Garden Merit.
 There was probably no red carpet ceremony for this, maybe just a few drinks down the local.

 Also considered suitable for Coastal sites.
 Now when we say coastal, we don't mean planting on the beach waterline at low tide and you come back a few hours later to find your tree submerged.